[?] Subscribe To This Site

 Israel has agreed with many countries (79 at last count) to do away with visa requirements between them.

+This means if you’re a citizen of one of the lucky 79, and chances are you are, you can buy a ticket, grab your passport and come on over.
 You can check if your country is on the list at the website of the Israel Embassy in Washington, DC.
 The catch is you must be traveling as a tourist and not plan to stay longer than 3 months.

 If your Israel travel plans are to stay longer than 3 months, your country does not appear on the drop- list at the site listed above, or you want to study in Israel, you’ll have to get a visa.
 To do so, you must go in person to the Israeli mission closest to you and fill out a visa request form.